 At Tahquamenon Falls State Park, you can enjoy all the best autumn scenes, whether you’re at the waterfalls, near the inland lakes, or exploring the trails.
 From every vantage point, the tree canopies create a vibrant patchwork of warm and cool tones.

-With its 50-foot drop, the Upper Falls offer a truly magical view that’ll leave you singing its praises far and wide.
+With its 50-foot drop, the Upper Falls offers a truly magical view that’ll leave you singing its praises far and wide.
 As the root beer-esque water cascades off the 200-foot-wide falls and into Lake Superior, the brilliant green, yellow, and orange trees serve as the perfect frame for your photos.
 With its five staggered falls, the Lower Falls has an equally attractive aesthetic, making it worth the separate trip down the trails.

 In the autumn months, Mackinac Island comes alive with fall colors, cool breezes, and plenty of opportunities for fun and adventure.
 The scenic views start as you board your ferry of choice to travel to the shores of the island.